 - Courses in this program are those that apply to the die design and die repair skills areas, most beginning with the prefix TAGD.

 Minimum Credit Hours: 38

-Complete additional 100-level or above courses to reach the 60 credits required for Associate in General Studies degrees.
+Complete additional 100-level or above courses to reach the 60 credits required for Associates in Applied Science degrees.

 Maximum Credit Hours Necessary: 7